-The On-Farm Sustainability Calculator is an easy-to-use Microsoft Excel-based tool that enables our industry to demonstrate its sustainability improvements.
+The calculator is an easy-to-use Microsoft Excel-based tool that enables our industry to demonstrate its sustainability improvements.
 It also allows participating farmers to compare alternative management scenarios on their own farms, monitor improvements over time, and compare their sustainability to regional averages.